-Feature Series: Leaders in Domestic Violence
+Feature Series: Leaders in the Field of Domestic Violence

 In recognition of Native American leadership in the field of domestic and sexual violence, StrongHearts Native Helpline presents a series of blogs featuring individuals making a difference in Indian Country.
 We begin our feature series with our own leader, Lori Jump, Director of StrongHearts Native Helpline.

 Core Native American Values

 As the Director of StrongHearts Native Helpline, Lori Jump has more than 30 years of experience working in the field of domestic and sexual violence.
 Before that she was a young mother with a passion for justice and a natural ability to lead.
 She was inspired by and gives credit to being raised in a traditional Native American family.

 “We had the best kind of upbringing.
 Our house was open to whoever needed help.
 It didn’t matter who they were–if we had it, we gave it.
 We never turned anyone away,” said Lori explaining that her parents raised ten children and tended to many others.
 “For me, family is more important than any job, money, house, anything.”